My yoga students and I always thank each other at the end of a class.

 Since the pandemic started in 2020, Simona has been teaching classes and Teacher Training Courses online.

-Having trained and worked as a cook in Europe and recently at her own vegetarian and vegan cafe' in Thailand, she has currently developed her own plant based menu including meat and cheese which is available for take away and delivery service in Koh Samui and ready to expand to selected location around Thailand in the coming future.
+Having trained and worked as a cook in Europe and at her own vegetarian and vegan cafe' in Thailand for the past 7 years, she has currently developed her own plant based menu including meat and cheese which is available for take away and delivery service in Koh Samui and ready to expand to selected location around Thailand in the coming future.
 All information in this regard can be found on the cafe' page of this website.